Peergos/Peergos/RoadMap.md

 Centralized Alpha
 ------------
  - Stable web interface and data formats
- - Streaming E2E encrypted video
+ - Streaming E2E encrypted video (streaming disabled by default)
- - Streaming download of arbitrarily large files
+ - Streaming download of arbitrarily large files (disabled by default)
  - Config file for Peergos to store the following:
  - Max user count to deny new user signups after some limit (And display error to user)
  - Max storage quota per user (enforced on puts) and error shown to user